amillerman01/GitHub-Tutorial/README.md

 [Push](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/making-changes-in-a-branch/pushing-changes-to-github#pushing-changes-to-github) is a command you use to send your changes from your local repository up to the GitHub servers.

+For more info on fetching and pulling, see the official documentation from GitHub [here](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/keeping-your-local-repository-in-sync-with-github/syncing-your-branch#pulling-to-your-local-branch-from-the-remote).

 ## 1.8.
 Browsing the commit history

 Every commit you make to your repository is adding to the history timeline of the repository.
 You can view this history directly in [GitHub Desktop](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/making-changes-in-a-branch/viewing-the-branch-history) or you can view it on github.com.
 Each item listed in the history is a commit that someone made to the repository, and will show you all the files changed due to that commit at that time.
 This gives you a nice way to view code changes you've made to any individual file, so you can always retrieve old versions of code if you need it.

 You can also revert commits from the history, to undo changes to the repository code, outlined [here](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/managing-commits/reverting-a-commit).

+For more info, see the official documentation from GitHub [here](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/making-changes-in-a-branch/viewing-the-branch-history).

 ## 1.9.
 Making and publishing branches